MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/includes/spring-cloud-azure/migration-guide-for-4.0.md

 * For an overview of the changes in 4.0, see the [Introduction](#introduction) and [Migration benefits](#migration-benefits) sections.
 * To learn more about the strategy changes in the project naming, see the [Naming changes](#naming-changes) section.
 * To learn how to use one BOM for all Spring Cloud Azure libraries, see the [BOM](#bom) section.
-* To learn how to handle authentication in Spring Cloud Azure 4.0, see the [Authentication](#authentication) section.
+* To learn how to handle authentication in Spring Cloud Azure 4.0, see the [Authentication changes](#authentication-changes) section.
 * To learn how to leverage `spring-boot-properties-migrator` during migration, see the [Configure each SDK](#configure-each-sdk) section.
 * To learn more about the global and common configuration changes, see the [Global configurations](#global-configurations) section.